zarr-developers/governance/GOVERNANCE.md

 ## Affiliated Software Project Criteria

-To be considered for affiliation with the Zarr Project, a project must:
+To be considered for affiliation with the Zarr Project, the ZSC takes into account a variety of criteria including, but not limited to:

 1. Be open source.
 2. Be directly related to Zarr (e.g. an implementation, tool, extension, or